Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Multi-FR: Multi-stakeholder Fairness-aware Recommendation

-Also note that Pareto stationarity is a necessary condition for Pareto optimality: a Pareto optimal solution must be Pareto stationary, while the reverse may not hold.

-Based on these, MGDA leverages Karush–Kuhn–Tucker (KKT) conditions to solve the MOO problem, which are necessary for Pareto optimal solutions. \cite{DBLP:conf/nips/SenerK18} proposed to solve a quadratic-form constrained minimization problem defined as follows:
+The MGDA leverages the KKT conditions to solve the MOO problem, which are necessary for optimality. \citet{SenerK18MTLasMOO} propose to solve a quadratic-form constrained minimization problem defined as follows:

-Given Eq.~\ref{eq:quad_opt}, there are two situations for the final solution: if it is 0, then the final solution is Pareto stationary since it satisfies the KKT conditions; otherwise, the solution offers a common descent direction which benefits all the objectives as proved by~\cite{desideri2012multiple}.
+Given Eq.~\ref{eq:quad_opt}, there are two situations for the final solution: the final solution is Pareto stationary if the solution to this optimization problem makes the Euclidean norm equals to $0$; otherwise, the solution offers a common descent direction which benefits all the objectives as proved by~\cite{desideri2012multiple}.
 Therefore, one can use the single-objective gradient descent for optimizing the objective-specific parameters $\theta^{s_i}$ on $t$ different objectives and employ the obtained solution to the above equations for updating the common parameters $\theta^{c}$.